skrub-data/skrub/CONTRIBUTING.md

 - **Use a clear and descriptive title**
 - **Provide a quick explanation of the goal of this enhancement**
-- **Provide a step-by-step description of the suggested enhancement** in as many details as possible
+- **Provide a step-by-step description of the suggested enhancement** with as many details as possible
 - **If it exists elsewhere, link resources**

 Of course, some of these bullet points might not apply depending on the kind